R1 | RAUMLICHTMUSIK

 Pulch’s documentary illuminates the lives and work of Oskar and Elfriede Fischinger, offering rare insight into their creative partnership.
 Having followed Oskar Fischinger’s career for four decades, Pulch collaborated with Ralf Ott to restructure and complete the film.
 After extensive digital restoration of Fischinger’s experimental animations and advertising classics, Oskar Fischinger – Musik für die Augen, which premiered in Fischinger’s birthplace Gelnhausen, emerges as a 90-minute historical document, reintroducing one of the 20th century’s most significant filmmakers to contemporary audiences.

-In collaboration with Harald Pulch and Ralf Ott, we present R1 | RAUMLICHTKUNST as a variation and extension of Pulch’s film project Der Zauberer Oskar Fischinger.
-This immersive version is being projected onto the Bochum Planetarium dome with multi-channel audio during the DIVE Immersive Arts Festival.
+In collaboration with Harald Pulch and Ralf Ott, we present R1 | RAUMLICHTMUSIK as a version (Fassung) and extension of Pulch’s film project Der Zauberer Oskar Fischinger.
+This immersive version is an experimental, documentary-artistic adaptation of the work of the Fischingers, conceived for multiple projections within a dome – such as those found in planetariums.

 We present Fischinger’s work to new audiences and generations, honoring the spirit of its creator: